 You’ve spent countless hours piecing your treasured quilt, let Quilts on the Fly add some beautiful quilted texture with our longarm quilting services.
 As avid quilters ourselves, we understand the love and attention put into creating a quilt.
 We take care to provide that same love and attention in our edge-to-edge quilting.

-The first step is to purchase the DEPOSIT for quilting your masterpiece.
-This can be found HERE.
+The first step is to fill out our online form (coming soon) or download our mail in order form.
+The downloadable form can be found HERE.
 After purchasing the deposit, you will receive a link for a digital download.
 This will be your order form and also has our mailing address.
 Please fill this out and and send with your quilt.
 Final total will depend on the size of your quilt and any add on options you choose such as batting, special order design, quilt label, shipping, etc.

 Once we receive your quilt, we will reach out via email/text whichever you prefer, to help finalize the details of thread and pattern choice.
 We have hundreds of patterns to choose from and can usually special order one for a nominal fee if we don’t have it.

 After we have finished quilting your quilt, we will send the final amount via invoice.
 Once the invoice has been paid, we will ship your quilt out quickly to you.

 Please make sure there are no embellishments to your quilt top.
 Things like buttons, sequins, beads, etc. cannot be quilted over, so please make sure those are removed before sending us your quilt.